 The desire to give thanks is apparently a universal human quality.
 Maybe Henry David Thoreau expressed it best.
 “I am grateful for what I am and have,” he said.
 “My thanksgiving is perpetual.”

-Art Novak is an Emmy-winning writer, novelist, and Professor Emeritus at Savannah College of Art and Design. artnovakauthor.com
+Art Novak is an Emmy-winning writer, novelist, and Professor Emeritus at Savannah College of Art and Design.

-You’re on Happy Thanksgiving page.
+You’re on our Happy Thanksgiving Images, Wishes, Memes, Quotes page.